molines/IMHOTEP/Doc/Multiple_frequency_runoff.md

   * **sn_dep_rnf**:  This field gives the deptht of the water column on which the runoff is applied.
 Using or not this information is an option and we decided to use it instead of adding an extra vertical mixing at runoff points.
     * There are no sf_dep_rnf structure as this is a constant field in time, therefore the namelist entry is used only to get the file name and variable name.
-    * Here the question of using ISF param for the glaciar runoff around greenland is raised ?
-The difference being in the latent heat flux corresponding to icemelt, in case of the ISF parameterization*

-    *the question of multiple depth is also raised ?
-Is it possible to have different depth for a single point ? **Need to check** *
+    * The question of multiple depth is also raised:  Is it possible to have different depth for a single point ? **Need to check** *
        * ==> When using VVL, the depth of the runoff plays a role when updating the horizontal divergence on the layers impacted by the runoff.
 Having multiple depth requires having multiple nk_rnf, rnf and rnf_b arrays ! (h_rnf are recomputed from nk_rnf, using updated values of e3t_n).
 Note also that rnf_b array is written in restart files and in case of multiple rnf_b this has to be changed too.

        > As a conclusion on this point : using multiple depth is feasable but quite intrusive.
-If for a given model grid point, there are many runoff contributions with different depths, (and I have check up to 6 contribution for a single point), there should be as many files as contributions.
+If for a given model grid point, there are many runoff contributions with different depths, (and I have check up to 6 contributions for a single point), there should be as many files as contributions.

 > A minimum work around  can be to sum up all water discharge contributing to a single point, and to take the maximum runoff depth of the contribution as the actual runoff depth.
 This will be done in the preparation of the file, and the change in NEMO in this case will be very similar to the calving case, playing with multiple dataset.

+> The question of using ISF param for the glaciar runoff around greenland is raised.
+The difference being in the latent heat flux corresponding to icemelt, in case of the ISF parameterization.
+ISF parametrization take a range of depths corresponding the the depths of the grounding line (max) and to the depth of the ice at the iceshelf edge (min).